STANDING

 Brad became a close friend to both James and me.
 In 2020, on the very day COVID-19 was declared a pandemic, I spent an afternoon with Brad on a sunny patio on Granville Island.
 We shared a beer, listened to buskers, walked, and talked about life.
 We spoke at length about his film, its themes, his intentions, and the deep spiritual journey he and his crew experienced on the trail.
 I was completely captivated.

 That was the last day I saw him.
-Brad passed away from cancer a few months later.
+Brad passed away from cancer a year later.
 I was told he passed peacefully, with the sun on his face.

 Shortly after his passing, Brad’s voice lived on through an episode of The Quad Life podcast.
-When asked what his plans were for The Standing Spirit project, he replied simply, “Chelsea McEvoy is going to finish it for me.”
+When asked what his plans were for The Standing Spirit project, he replied simply, “Chelsea McEvoy and Jordan Kerton are going to finish it for me.”

-One week later, a metal briefcase containing 69 tapes arrived at my door.
+One week later, I received a metal briefcase containing 69 tapes of The Standing Spirit Project.

-Completing The Standing Spirit is both an honour and a responsibility.
-This film is not only about resilience, connection, and our relationship to the natural world, but about carrying forward the spirit of a man who believed deeply in the power of community, mentorship, and shared experience.
+Completing this film is both an honour and a responsibility.
+This story is not only about resilience, connection, and our relationship to the natural world, but about carrying forward the spirit of a man who believed deeply in the power of community, mentorship, and shared experience.
 My goal is to honour Brad’s vision while bringing my own voice to the story, ensuring that the heart of this journey continues to be felt by audiences for years to come.

 - Chelsea McEvoy